Jay Milder: Unblotting the Rainbow is a thematic exhibition that focuses on Jay Milder’s

-If there was an official position for a New York City arts ambassador, Mimi Gross would likely be a shoe-in.
+If there was an official position for a New York City arts ambassador, Mimi Gross would be a shoe-in.
 Gross’ contributions to the history and contemporary discourse around New York City’s cultural scene is both encyclopedic and invaluable.
-While, she shares ancestry with a seminal artist –her father Chaim Gross (1904-1991) is one of the most influential American Modernist sculptors– Gross has created her own original narrative through paint, performance, productivity, and personality.
+While she shares direct ancestry with a seminal artist –her father Chaim Gross (1904-1991) is one of the most influential American Modernist sculptors– Gross has created her own original narrative through paint, performance, productivity, and personality.

 Mimi Gross, Grand Street Girls, 1963, oil on canvas, 60 x 70 3/16 inches.
 Courtesy of Eric Firestone Gallery. © 2019 Mimi Gross / Artists Rights Society (ARS), New York

 Gross’ artful chronicle is the foundation of her current solo exhibition Among Friends: 1958-63 at the Eric Firestone Loft in New York City.
-The paintings, drawings, and film on view, support the show’s simple yet descriptive title, and the fact that Mimi Gross has been a catalyst for artistic innovation and camaraderie for over six decades.
+The paintings, drawings, and film on view support the show’s simple yet descriptive title, and the fact that Mimi Gross has been a catalyst for artistic innovation and camaraderie for over six decades.

 Gigantomachy II, 1966, oil on linen